DiegoSousa/ExampleRestFul/README.md

 **2.4 - In eclipse go in:**

-	file -> import -> type in the search above "Existing maven projects" -> next -> Browser -> select the project ExampleRestFull -> Finish.
+	file -> import -> type in the search above "Existing maven projects" -> next -> Browser -> select the project ExampleRestFul -> Finish.

 **Wait until the maven download all libraries.**